Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Electrical.md

 1. Competitors such as D light import entire products and are thus exposed to incredibly high import taxes.
 Whereas for Beny lights the components are imported as raw materials and assembled in Ethiopia meaning a lower bracket of import tax.
 2. Additionally Beny lights is a not for profit entity

+"To encourage business organizations involved in activities such as producing goods and services, special privileges are granted to them including the exemption of customs duty and other taxes.
+As a result, raw material, and producers goods are largely zero (0) rated although there is up to a 10 percent customs duty rate applied to some of them"

 Noam expects these factors to be able to provide this lighing solution at around 50% of competitor prices